drduh/macOS-Security-and-Privacy-Guide/README.md

 # Siri Suggestions and Spotlight

 Siri Suggestions and Spotlight may send some queries or usage information to Apple, depending on the enabled features.
-In System Settings, search for Siri and Spotlight, then disable online suggestions and configure categories to exclude from indexing or suggestion.
-Review Apple's [Search & Privacy](https://www.apple.com/legal/privacy/data/en/siri-suggestions-search/) policy for more information.
+In System Settings, review Siri and Spotlight options and disable online suggestions or configure categories to exclude from indexing or suggestion.
+Review Apple's [Search & Privacy policy](https://www.apple.com/legal/privacy/data/en/siri-suggestions-search/) for more information.

 # Homebrew